wmdailey/ADMIN-238/15_Ingress/README.md

 # admin-238
-ADMIN-238 Administrating Kubernetes
+ADMIN-238 Introduction to Kubernetes

-This repository is intended for the courseware development by Cloudera Education.
+This repository is intended for the development purposes of Cloudera Education.
+The course is ADMIN-238 Introduction to Kubernetes.